suno09/Draughts/README.md

 # Draughts
 Play Draughts with Assembly

-develop a simple draughts with 8086 Assembly
+Develop a simple draughts with 8086 Assembly
+The game is in franch language